zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

 At this point, a reference to the passed in data source is saved as **that.dataSource** and the **\_refresh()** function will be called whenever that data source changes.

-## Creating the Composite Widgets.
+## Create the Composite Widgets.

 Now we are ready to implement the widget's functionality.
 The **init** function is called when the widget is created, and should perform any work needed to create the widget including manipulating any DOM elements.
-For this widget, we are going to turn the targeted element into a normal Kendo Menu that contains a drop open item.
+For this widget, we are going to turn the targeted element into a normal Kendo UI Menu that contains a drop open item.
 We do this in the init function:

         // method called when a new widget is created